DucHUNG312/DRL/README.md

 - GCC 12.3.0
 - PyTorch 2.4.0

+## Project structure

+- `lab/`: Contains the core code for the framework.
+This directory holds all the essential components, utilities, and main logic required for the framework's functionality.

+- `renderer/`: A separate project dedicated to rendering support for the framework.
+This folder includes modules and tools specifically for rendering tasks.

 ## Build

 The project will build with GPU support by default.
 You can set `LAB_GPU` to `OFF` to run it on the CPU only.